patrickbucher/learning-rust/diary.md

 I started writing a _consuming_ `insert` operation, but I'm not sure how to pull it off.

+For a change, I worked again on `warmup` and `rowcalc`, which I use to plan my exercises.
+For those tools, I should be able to muster enough motivation.
+Especially `rowcalc` I didn't ever use, because it's just unfinished for my purposes.

 # Day 115 (2024-07-17)

 I implemented in-order traversal for the tree, which should be helpful to test